Three things in human life are important: the first is to be kind; the second is to be kind, and the third is to be kind. – Henry James

 When friends or family members come to us for guidance, we often use that knowledge in offering advice.
 We remember where we have been or where they have been to give the best help possible.
 We listen objectively, share suggestions in a loving way and are patient with them as they work out their difficulties.

+We are kind.
 We know what kindness is.
 We practice acts of kindness regularly with family, friends, partners, colleagues, strangers, and children…

 But are we being kind to ourselves?